Witness Tips - Victim Impact Statement

 - Have you been talking to a doctor or a counsellor to get support or help you cope?

 - You can include a picture, poem, drawing or letter as part of your statement to express how the crime affected you.

 About the physical impact, you may wish to write about how you were hurt or any medical problems you have as a result of the crime:

-- What are some of the physical injuries you or your family has suffered?
+- What are some of the physical injuries you or your family have suffered?

-- How long did the injuries take to heal or how long does the doctor say it will it take to heal the injury?
+- How long did the injuries take to heal or how long does the doctor suggest it will take for your injuries to heal?

-- How have the injuries changed your lifestyle such as going to school, work or playing sports you enjoyed before the crime occurred?
+- How have the injuries impacted your lifestyle, such as going to school, work or playing sports you enjoyed before the crime occurred?

 About the financial impact, you may wish to write in your statement:

-- The costs of prescription medication or physiotherapy, etc.
+- The costs of prescriptions, medication, physiotherapy etc.

 Writing a victim impact statement can be a hard thing to do so remember to be gentle and patient with yourself and take breaks as needed.